Justintime50/easypost-tools-ui/README.md

 Easily interact with the EasyPost API to order one-off packages and labels via a simple UI.

+## What Can it Do?

+- Create shipments with carrier labels for you to print
+- Create addresses, parcels, and trackers independantly
+- Track a package
+- Refund a shipment
+- Retrieve addresses, parcels, shipments, insurance, and trackers from the EasyPost DB

+## How it Works

+The EasyPost API creates a label once it receives a `from_address`, `to_address`, and `parcel`.
+We verify the addresses and select the cheapest rate from USPS and return a label URL.
+Print the label, slap it on your package, and drop it off at a USPS location.
+That's it!

 ## Setup

 **EasyPost API:** You'll need a test or production API key from [EasyPost's website](https://easypost.com).
 Create an account and grab the API key you'd like to use.
 If using your production API key, make sure to setup billing info on your EasyPost account.